Bird's invasion of Kentucky: Invasion

 Bird departed Detroit on May 25, 1780, with 150 regulars and militia.
 With them were roughly 100 Odawa and Ojibwe, as well as a Royal Artillery detachment with two guns.
 After crossing Lake Erie, the expedition ascended the Maumee and Auglaze rivers before portaging to the Great Miami River.
 They descended the Great Miami to its confluence with the Ohio River where they rendezvoused with Alexander McKee of the British Indian Department.
 McKee had gathered 600 mostly Shawnee warriors led by Blue Jacket.
 The Indigenous warriors, falsely believing that Clark, a formidable foe in their view, had returned to the Falls, insisted on attacking the isolated settlements on the Licking River instead.

 Working its way without opposition up the Licking River, the vanguard of Bird's force reached Ruddle's Station and surrounded it on the night of June 21.
 The only British fatality during the expedition occurred during a brief exchange of fire with the fort's defenders the following morning.
 Bird arrived at noon on June 22 with the main body and the artillery.
 While two rounds from the 3-pounder had little effect, the fort hoisted a white flag when the occupants observed the 6-pounder being moved into position.
 Simon Girty was sent forward to ask under what terms the fort was willing to surrender.
 The station's leader, Isaac Ruddle, insisted that the people under his protection should be treated as British captives, under the protection of the British contingent.

 Bird and McKee met with Ruddle to work out the details.
-It was decided that the settlers would surrender to, and be protected by, the British while the Indigenous auxiliaries were permitted to plunder and loot property, including slaves.
-The Indigenous auxiliaries, however, ignored the terms, burst into the fort and took most of the inhabitants captive.
+It was decided that the settlers would surrender to, and be protected by, the British while their Indigenous allies were permitted to plunder and loot property, including slaves.
+The warriors, however, ignored the terms, burst into the fort and took most of the inhabitants captive.
 Bird reported that they "rush'd in, tore the poor children from their mothers breasts, killed a wounded man and every one of the cattle."
 There is some debate about how many were killed.
-A number of secondary sources repeat a claim made by former Ohio Governor Jeremiah Morrow in 1843 that “twenty persons were tomahawked in cold blood.”
-Simon Kenton who arrived at Ruddle's Station within hours of Bird's departure reported "a number of people lying about killed and scalped.”
+A number of secondary sources repeat a claim made by former Ohio Governor Jeremiah Morrow in 1843 that "twenty persons were tomahawked in cold blood."
+Simon Kenton who arrived at Ruddle's Station within hours of Bird's departure reported "a number of people lying about killed and scalped."
 Isaac Ruddle later reported three deaths.
 Other survivor accounts do not mention any.